 For each server, you will have a created server under ./target/server0 (some examples use more than one server).

-You have the option to disable the server running (say if you want to start the server manually) by simply specifying the - PnoServer profile
+You have the option to prevent the example from starting the server (e.g. if you want to start the server manually) by simply specifying the -PnoServer profile, e.g.: